bacpack-system/bacpack-system.github.io/docs/use_cases.md

 There are several use cases how to use BacPack system, which will be described in this document.
 All these use cases are described further in [Usage](./example_usage.md).

-The change of data and actions between user and BacPack components shows following sequence diagram.
+The following sequence diagram illustrates data flow and interactions between user and BacPack components.

 ```mermaid
 sequenceDiagram